chjj/ttystudio/README.md

     overwritten by the font (default: 8x14).

 - `-t, --term [term-name]`
-  - Choose a range of frames to compile. e.g. 5-200.
+  - Choose the terminal name for terminfo.

 - `--palette`
   - Use a global palette for APNGs instead of RGBA.